ChaosRez/llm-context-management/README.md

-# DisCEdge
-Distributed Context Management for Large Language Models at the Edge
+# DisCEdge: Distributed Context Management for Large Language Models at the Edge

+DisCEdge is a distributed context management system designed to enable efficient, low-latency Large Language Model (LLM) inference in edge computing environments.

+Deploying LLMs at the edge offers significant privacy and latency benefits, but managing state across geo-distributed nodes is a major challenge.
+DisCEdge addresses this by replicating user context (such as session history and preferences) in **tokenized form**.
+By maintaining context as token sequences rather than raw text, the system avoids redundant tokenization overhead, minimizes network bandwidth usage, and ensures data consistency as mobile clients roam between edge nodes.

 ![DisCEdge Architecture](architecture-edge.svg)
+*DisCEdge Architecture Overview.
+The system consists of modular edge nodes containing a Context Manager, LLM Service, and Distributed KV Store.*

 ## Configuration